 Lectures and case discussions from world renowned faculty

 This course will teach you the principles of alignment and osteotomy surgery and allow you to look at problems differently.
 You will practice osteotomy surgery in the laboratory and gain unrivalled tuition from world experts in an intimate and focused setting.
 Improve your skills, broaden your outlook and pass the benefits to your patients!

-Accredited by the Royal College of Surgeons of England for up to 12 CPD points
+Accredited by the Royal College of Surgeons of England for 12 CPD points

 The intention is that enthusiastic delegates who engage with the course should take away a greater understanding of the indications, principles and methods of knee osteotomy together with an increased confidence in the practicalities of performing these procedures.
 Limited places available.